Weihrauch HW77K Air Rifle Review, Part 2.

 I sell the Vortek kits and can talk you through fitting them if that is the way you want to go, or if you are buying a new HW77K air gun or similar Weihrauch spring air rifle, I can tune it for you.
 If you already have a HW77K, HW77, HW97K or HW30, 50, 80 or 95 and you want it kitted out, just send me the action and leave the stock at home, but PLEASE call me first to see that I have time to do it.

-As for results, I have fitted kits in .177 and .20 HW77K and HW97K air rifles that have reduced the group of 42mm and 18mm respectively at 25 metres, down to 6mm groups.
+For this HW77K air rifle review, I have fitted kits in .177 and .20 HW77K and HW97K air rifles that have reduced the group of 42mm and 18mm respectively at 25 metres, down to 8mm groups.
 The .177 suffers from hot loads and the .20 does also to a degree.
 By detuning your FAC air rifle down to 12 ft. lbs. you won’t shed that much speed that it is screamingly obvious, only you will have an air rifle that is comfortable to shoot and also performs with better placement, which is more important than speed.

 I haven’t covered dimensions, weights or options for the Weihrauch HW77K in .20 calibre yet, but as all the ‘77Ks are basically the same, I shall cover these issues over the next 2 articles.